 Vouchers for a future class will be given to students who are too ill to attend class.
 Please consider your physical health and also be considerate of other attendees when making decisions about whether to attend a class or not.
 Students who come to class sick may not be allowed to participate as recipients during the practice sessions.
 For example, fever and dehydration are contraindications for cupping massage.

 Cupping massage may be contraindicated for a student in the cupping massage class.
 When this occurs, that student may not be able to receive work, but will be able to practice the skills taught in class.
 One example is pregnancy.
 Pregnant students may not receive cupping work.
-Students who are taking medications for a medical problem or who have a serious medical condition should consult their personal physician to ensure that receiving cupping massage in class will be safe for them.
-Cupping massage is a highly circulatory modality and causes increased vasodilation, increased vascular and lymphatic circulation, and stimulates the immune system.
-Minor capillary breakage called ecchymosis can also occur.
+Students who are taking medications for a medical problem, under medical care for a medical problem or have a chronic medical condition should consult their personal physician to ensure that receiving cupping massage in class will be safe for them.

 Eating and hydrating healthfully and getting a good nights sleep are a good idea the day before, day of and day after class.
 This will help your body to respond in the most beneficial way to this work.